Mining & Minerals

 Several key guidelines related to social responsibility in overseas mining were issued by the China Chamber of Commerce of Metals, Minerals & Chemicals Importers & Exporters (CCCMC), a non-profit industry association previously affiliated with the Ministry of Commerce.
 While CCCMC does not have regulatory powers and its guidelines are voluntary, it works closely with the government to promote “self-regulation” of the industry.
 Its mandate includes guiding and monitoring legal compliance of its members and carrying out supervision, inspection, and examination when authorized by the government

 CCCMC published the first sector-specific guidelines for investment in overseas mining projects in 2014 and updated them in 2017.
-They published guidelines on due diligence in mineral supply chains in 2015 (these are currently being updated).
+They published guidelines on due diligence in mineral supply chains in 2015.
 These guidelines were developed and published by CCCMC under the guidance of the Ministry of Commerce and are described in more detail below, along with CCCMC’s Responsible Cobalt Initiative.

 Guidelines for Social Responsibility in Outbound Mining Investments